ballerina-platform/ballerina-lang/docs/AnnotationSummary.md

 #### Resource Info

-A meta annotation which describes the meta details of this resource.
+A meta-annotation which describes the meta details of this resource.

 Syntax:
 ```